ariga/atlas-action/README.md

 All inputs are optional

-* `base-branch` - The branch to rebase on.
-Defaults to repository's default branch.
+* `base-branch` - The base branch to rebase the migration directory onto.
+Default to the default branch of the repository.
+* `dir` - The URL of the migration directory to rebase on.
+By default: `file://migrations`.
 * `remote` - The remote to fetch from.
 Defaults to `origin`.
-* `dir` - The URL of the migration directory to rebase on.
-Defaults to `file://migrations`.
-* `working-directory` - The working directory to run from.
-Defaults to project root.
+* `working-directory` - Atlas working directory.
+Default is project root

 #### Example usage